skbetz54/Samuel_DATA606/README.md

 <img width="500" alt="freq_fear" src="https://user-images.githubusercontent.com/70443630/155911189-b88e9b82-a42c-4eae-9f42-82157a3ee4e6.PNG"><img width="500" alt="freq_surprise" src="https://user-images.githubusercontent.com/70443630/155911193-9f31ffb9-d358-4b20-9cce-1c9c9632d849.PNG">

 However, if we expand our search and include more of the top words being used for each emotion, we start to see a better picture of the unique lexicons being used within each emotion.
-To do this, I created wordclouds for each emotion and the frequency of words being used.
+To do this, I created wordclouds for each emotion and the frequency of words being used, with the top 100 words being shown.

 First for fear: